 The third release from Malternative Belgium already.
 This time we’re looking at a Petite Champagne 1962 distillate from Domaine Jean-Luc Pasquet, bottled at cask strength 40,1% ABV.

-It was selected from a set of three sister casks acquired by the domaine some time ago (as you may know, it is quite common for cognac houses to buy production from other small producers and blend / sell it under their own name).
+It was selected from a set of three sister casks acquired by the domaine some time ago from the legacy of the Count Pierre de Joyet (as you may know, it is quite common for cognac houses to buy production from other producers and blend / sell it under their own name).
 It was an active cask kept in a chais humide, a humid cellar which leads to a rounder cognac.
 The other two were bottled for a group of American cognac lovers and for LMdW.

 This is the youngest cognac bottled by Pieter so far (still well above his lower limit of 30 years) which means it’s more affordable this time.
 A generous 200 bottles are available.